 wget

-As with Homebrew, you can search for Docker images using the Docker CLI too.
-In this case, we'd like to grab an image that has
+-like commands on your Mac As with Homebrew, you can search for Docker images using the Docker CLI too.
+In this case, we'd like to grab an image that has wget

 FROM alpine# install openssl and the complete wgetRUN apk --update add openssl wget \\# clean up cached artifacts&& rm -rf /var/cache/apk/*# the exposed applicationENTRYPOINT ["wget"]